Clinical Associate Professor of Educational Theatre

 Joe’s publications include his play III in Best American Short Plays 2008-2009 (Applause), excerpts of his ethnodrama open heart in Johnny Saldana's book, Ethnotheatre: Research from Page to Stage (Left Coast Press), with the full performance text available through the new digital theatre library, Indie Theater Now.
 His academic publications include two chapters in Teacher Educators Rethink Self-Assessment in Higher Education (Peter Lang) and "Overcoming fear and resistance when teaching Shakespeare" in The Routledge International Handbook of English, Language and Literacy (Routledge).

 Prior to joining the faculty at NYU, Joe worked as the Education and Humanities Manager at the Brooklyn Academy of Music.
 Joe has also taught courses at Barnard College, Long Island University-Brooklyn campus, and the University of Massachusetts-Amherst.
-He is a member of the Dramatists Guild of America, the Lincoln Center Directors Lab, and the American Alliance for Theatre and Education.
+He is a member of the Dramatists Guild of America and the American Alliance for Theatre and Education and an alumnus of the Lincoln Center Directors Lab.